PLUS Program Affordability

 The PLUS Program reflects the University’s commitment to affordability.

-Each student may select the level of service that best meets their unique learning needs.
+Each student may select the level of service that best meets his or her unique learning needs.
 Each level of service has a specific fee which is added to the student’s Muskingum University bill and may be calculated into the student’s financial need.

 - Premier – $4,085 per semester – comprehensive academic support – up to 5 hours per week

 - Select – $2,450 per semester – less frequent academic support – up to 3 hours per week

 - Transitions – $1,350 per semester – support for transition from high school to college OR college to career – up to 1.5 hours per week

 - Connections – $2,450 per semester – communication and social skills support – up to 3 hours per week

 * Students who need academic and communication skills support can "Bundle" Connections and Select – $4,750 per semester – up to 6 hours per week

 The PLUS Opportunity Award is a need-based scholarship to support students with financial need in accessing the PLUS Program Services at the Premier or "Bundle" -level of support.
 The PLUS Opportunity Award may be valued at up to $2000 per semester.

 To be considered for the PLUS Opportunity Award, students must meet the following criteria: